Verde Board of Directors

 Peter Finley Fry

 Jackie has 18 years of experience working in youth programs focused on student success and goal attainment for students of color and under-served communities.
 She is Executive Director for Airway Science for Kids, an organization that exposes youth, especially those who are socially and economically challenged, to activities that inspire their interest and growth toward higher learning and careers in aerospace, science, technology, engineering, and mathematics.
 Prior, she served as After School Program Manager for Self-Enhancement Incorporated, a nonprofit organization supporting at-risk urban youth.
-Jackie joined the Board in 2015, and serves as a Board Liaison to the Verde Outreach Advisors.
+Jackie joined the Board in 2015.

 Teresa is a graduate of the Lideres Verdes program -- Verde’s annual, culturally responsive training program that builds the capacity of community members to participate in environmental organizing by providing 100 hours of paid training as well as transportation and childcare.
 She is active in local programs like community cleanups and safe routes to schools and parks.
 Teresa joined the Board in 2016.

 Maggie Reilly joined Craft3 in 2017 as a Business Lender and is responsible for generating new commercial loans in the Portland market, including the rural surrounding areas.
 Prior to joining Craft3, Maggie was the director of CASA Community Loan Fund, a CDFI focused on rural affordable housing across Oregon.
 She was also the director of Family Economic Opportunity Programs where she oversaw the country’s largest statewide matched savings account network at CASA of Oregon.
 Maggie has worked in Portland with two other CDFIs, MicroEnterprise Services of Oregon and Mercy Corps NW.
 Maggie joined the board 2018.